A Localization Theorem for Finite W-algebras: Differential Operators and Quantization

-\begin{defn} Let $D_{h}$ be a $QDO-$algebra on the smooth symplectic algebraic variety $X$.
-A $D_{h}(0)$-module $M(0)$ is coherent if it is locally finitely generated, and for any open $U\in T^{*}X$, any locally finitely generated submodule of $M(0)|_{U}$ is locally finitely presented (c.f. \cite{key-1}, definition 1.4.8).
-A $D_{h}$ module $M$ is coherent if there exists, globally, a coherent $D_{h}(0)$ module, $M(0)$, such that $M\tilde{=}D_{h}(X)\otimes_{D_{h}(X)(0)}M(0)$.
-Further, we say that $M(0)$ is a quasicoherent $D_{h}(0)$ module if $M(0)$ is $h$-complete, and $M(0)/hM(0)$ is a quasicoherent $O_{X}$ module.
-We say that $M$ is a quasicoherent $D_{h}$-module if there exists, globally, a quasicoherent $D_{h}(0)$ module $M(0)$ such that $M\tilde{=}D_{h}(X)\otimes_{D_{h}(X)(0)}M(0)$.
-We note that coherent modules are quasicoherent by the {}``locally finitely generated'' condition. \end{defn} We refer the reader to \cite{key-8} (section 1) for details about modules over quantized algebras in a very general context.
-In particular, we note that our definition of {}``coherent'' for $D_{h}(0)$-modules agrees with the one given there, and so we have by the results there that a $D_{h}(0)$-module $M(0)$ is coherent iff $M(0)$ is $h$-complete and $h^{n}M(0)/h^{n+1}M(0)$ is a coherent $O_{X}$ module for all $n\geq0$.
-This makes it exactly parallel to our definition of quasicoherent (we note that we have surjections $h^{n}M(0)/h^{n+1}M(0)\to h^{n+1}M(0)/h^{n+2}M(0)$, so the (quasi)coherence of $M(0)/hM(0)$ suffices).
+As noted above, we may refer the reader to \cite{key-8} (chapter 1) for details about modules over quantized algebras in a very general context.
+In particular, we note that our definition of ``coherent'' for $D_{h}(0)$-modules agrees with the one given there.
+Applying again their theorem 1.2.5, we have \begin{lem} An $O_{h}$-module $M(0)$ is coherent iff $M(0)$ is $h$-complete and $h^{n}M(0)/h^{n+1}M(0)$ is a coherent $O_{Y}$ module for all $n\geq0$.
+This is equivalent to the condition of $M(0)$ having bounded $h$-torsion and $M(0)/hM(0)$ being coherent over $O_{Y}$. \end{lem}